w3c/wai-quick-start/source/developing.html.erb.md

 {:.attach_permalink}
 ## Provide meaning to non-standard interactive elements

-When creating new interactive elements, such as accordions, or off canvas navigation, ARIA attributes use to provide meaning and state.
-Additional code is usually required to implement interactions, for example, opening and closing elements.
+For custom widgets, such as accordions and custom-made buttons, use <abbr title="Accessible Rich Internet Applications">WAI-ARIA</abbr> to provide information about the widget and its current state.
+For example, `role='button'` and `state='pressed'` provide information about the widget within the code.
+Additional code is still required to implement the behavior of such widgets, such as pressing interaction.

 {::nomarkdown}
 <%= example %>